MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. On the **az104-06-vnet01** virtual network blade, in the **Settings** section, click **Peerings** and then click **+ Add**.

-1. Add a peering with the following settings (leave others with their default values):
+1. Add a peering with the following settings (leave others with their default values) and click Add:

     | Setting | Value |
     | --- | --- |